skornweiss/covid_protocols_rtd/docs/index.md

     b.  **Intubated patients:**

         i.
+At BWH, an in-line nebulizer container is part of a closed
-The ventilator circuit is a closed system so nebulizers can
+            > ventilator circuit, so nebulizers can be used without
-            > be used when required (*e.g.,* DuoNeb standing and
-            > albuterol PRN).
+            > opening the circuit and increasing aerosol risk.

+        ii.
+Other hospitals may need to add this set-up or add other
+            > options such as a Heat-Moisture-Exchanger that allows MDI
+            > delivery into a closed circuit.

     c.  **Rationale:** Nebulization may aerosolize viral particles and
         > contribute to disease transmission.
 COVID-19 clinical reports